CapricanDRJ/witchers_shakespeare/index.md

 My loyal councilors, on weary shoulders I bear,

-The crushing weight of Watchers' fate, a gnawing care.
+The crushing weight of Witchers' fate, a gnawing care.

 Ilistus' treachery, a serpent's venomed coil,